We list upcoming webinars here. Selected recorded webinars are listed when available.

 6/26 Hawaii MedQuest Palliative Care Summit

-Join us and provide your feedback on a future, first-of-its kind, palliative care benefit for MedQUEST members at our historic Virtual Palliative Care Summit.
+We solicited feedback on a future, first-of-its kind, palliative care benefit for MedQUEST members at our historic Virtual Palliative Care Summit.
+Recording available.
+This Summit was presented by MedQuest and Hui Pohala, a growing coalition, collaborating to improve access to high quality palliative care in Hawai‘i.

 Palliative care, when done well, is of high value to people with serious illness, their loved ones, and the professionals who treat them.
 Importantly, in addition to the improvement in quality of care, health outcomes, and overall satisfaction with care, palliative care is cost effective, rendering it a comprehensive win for any community.